 Can synthetic urine be detected in a drug test?

-Yes, Quest can detect synthetic urine using specimen validity testing, a screening that determines if a specimen is human urine.
+Yes, Quest can detect some synthetic urine using specimen validity testing, a screening that determines if a specimen is human urine.
 All urine drug test specimens coming into Quest Diagnostics facilities include specimen validity testing as part of the drug testing process.

 - It’s important to work with a drug testing provider that performs specimen validity testing in a certified laboratory.
 These labs are inspected on regular intervals throughout the year as well as participate in proficiency testing (PT) programs, which include challenges to the laboratory’s ability to perform routine specimen validity testing accurately.
 Unfortunately, the cheating industry continues to develop products and systems that may be undetectable in standard urine drug tests.
 As such, our scientific experts continue to monitor new generations of products and adjust accordingly.